Virtual training

 The Ethical and Technical Challenges of AI in L&D

-Artificial intelligence inarguably has the potential to completely revolutionize how we learn and train.
-However, the technology is far from perfect, and it’s not without its roadblocks.
-These include:
+Artificial intelligence is revolutionary.
+It inarguably has the potential to completely change how we work, learn, and train.
+However, the technology is far from perfect, with downsides ranging from technical shortcomings to serious ethical challenges.

-• ChatGPT, currently one of the most widely-used artificial intelligence platforms, was allegedly trained on a massive volume of public, personal and private data that developer OpenAI allegedly acquired without consent.
+ChatGPT, currently one of the most widely used artificial intelligence platforms, was trained on a massive volume of public, personal, and private data.
+Developer OpenAI has, since the solution’s release, been targeted by multiple lawsuits alleging that it acquired some of this data without consent.
+The company is also under investigation by privacy authorities

-• As one of the fastest-adopted technologies in human history, AI continues to evolve at a breakneck pace.
-It can be incredibly challenging for organizations to keep up with that evolution, which can cause them to miss out on key developments.
+As one of the fastest-adopted technologies in human history, AI continues to evolve at a breakneck pace.
+It can be incredibly challenging for organizations to keep up, which can cause them to miss out on key developments.

 Popular AI Tools for Training